chinh1809z/Job-Level-Classification/README.md

 - `manager_team_leader`
 - `senior_specialist_or_project_manager`

-These career levels have overlapping terminology and responsibilities.
+These career levels can have overlapping terminology and responsibilities.

 For example, job postings containing terms such as: